-Imagine a simple customer lifecycle:
+Imagine a simple customer interaction for an eCommerce business:

 Each of these steps can be thought of as an event, and together they represent an event stream of things that happen over time.

 If businesses can automate the analysis of these events intelligently, and in real time, there is considerable opportunity to improve the customer experience or business metrics.
 For instance, an alert could be sent to the customer as the product is dispatched, delayed dispathes can be flagged, or an uptick in negative reviews for a particular product could be identified and the product removed from sale immediately.